Crossed Products, Conditional Expectations and Constraint Quantization: Discussion

 In this note we have made use of the crossed product to study the quantization of generic gauge theories, as well as the closely associated problem of implementing constraints.
 A crucial ingredient in this undertaking has been the extended phase space, which figures into the quantization of gauge theories through the correspondence \eqref{commutative diagram}.
 Using this correspondence and the geometry of Atiyah Lie algebroids we are able to formulate an integrable symplectic structure in which charges associated with internal gauge symmetries and diffeomorphisms are treated on the same footing.

 In Section \ref{sec: preliminaries} we provided a sketch of the operator algebra which arises if one can adequately quantize the aforementioned symplectic geometry.
-An important insight that is drawn from this analysis is that this algebra can be regarded as the result of a pair of crossed products associated with automorphisms generated by charges that live on co-dimension one and co-dimension two submanifolds of spacetime, respectively.
-The co-dimension one charges generate gauge transformations and therefore must be implemented as constraints in the physical theory.
-By contrast, the co-dimension two charges are unconstrained and therefore generate physical transformations of states in the quantum theory.
+An important insight that is drawn from this analysis is that this algebra can be regarded as the result of a pair of crossed products associated with automorphisms generated by charges that live on codimension one and codimension two submanifolds of spacetime, respectively.
+The codimension one charges generate gauge transformations and therefore must be implemented as constraints in the physical theory.
+By contrast, the codimension two charges are unconstrained and therefore generate physical transformations of states in the quantum theory.
 These charges are a central ingredient in the corner proposal \cite{Ciambelli:2021vnn,Ciambelli:2022vot,Ciambelli:2022cfr,Donnelly:2016auv,Freidel:2020xyx,Freidel:2020svx,Freidel:2020ayo,Freidel:2021cjp,Freidel:2023bnj,Speranza:2017gxd,Donnelly:2022kfs,Speranza:2022lxr,donnelly2021gravitational}, and play a key role in regulating entanglement observables in diffeomorphism covariant theories \cite{Klinger:2023tgi}.

 In Section \ref{sec: con-quant} we have undertaken a general study of implementing constraints for a quantum theory in which a von Neumann algebra $\mathcal{M}$ is acted upon by an automorphism $\alpha: G \times \mathcal{M} \rightarrow \mathcal{M}$ regarded as a gauge symmetry.
 Our main goal in this section was to emphasize that the crossed product $\mathcal{M} \rtimes_{\alpha} G$ is the correct algebraic setting in which to accomplish this.
-In Subsections \ref{sec: RAQ}, \ref{sec: BRST}, and \ref{sec: Path} we have provided an overview of three independent methods for implementing constraints in a quantum theory.
+In Subsections \ref{sec: RAQ}, \ref{sec: BRST}, \ref{sec: Path}, and \ref{sec: comm thm} we have provided an overview of four independent methods for implementing constraints in a quantum theory.
 In each subsection, we have highlighted precisely how the crossed product and the extended phase space figure naturally into the specific methodology at hand.
 For convenience, we review these observations now.